 Bottom Line: Dublin, Ireland

-Dublin's relatively small size for a capital city, with only roughly half a million inhabitants, and its location complete with sea and river proximity make it a perfect city to explore on foot.
+Dublin has a relatively small size for a capital city, with only roughly half a million inhabitants.
+That plus its location, complete with sea and river proximity, make it a perfect city to explore on foot.

 19. Helsinki, Finland